Time Out says

 Nevin plays Edna, a recent widow whose disappearance brings estranged daughter Kay (Mortimer) and granddaughter Sam (Heathcote) to her crumbling home in rural Victoria.
 When Edna suddenly reappears, her increasingly frantic signs of dementia could be down to the vagaries of age – or is something more sinister seeping through those putrid stains on the walls of her underlit home?
 Expertly turning the screw in a taut 90 minutes, James offers sharp pangs that will be keenly felt by anyone who has wrestled with the decision to place a loved one within a care facility.
 Nevin’s startling performance conveys the nightmare of a life unmoored, washing away like the bathwater cascading downstairs in the eerie opening shot of this thoroughly discomfiting debut.

-Relic is now streaming on Stan in Australia and Vudu in the US.
+Relic is in UK cinemas Oct 30.
+It’s streaming now on Stan in Australia and Vudu in the US.

 Cast and crew